elahe-badali/ETL/README.md

 ## 7. Building Static Listing Features

 The listing table was enriched by joining it with host and neighbourhood information.
 Additional host-level information was created by calculating the number of listings owned by each host (`host_listing_count`).
-The result was a single static feature table with one row per listing.
-Sensitive identifiers and raw text fields were removed, leaving only privacy-safe attributes that describe the listing, host, and location.
-This table became the foundation for later feature groups.

 ---